MrinalJois/superstore_data_analysis/README.md

 ## 4. Impact on Economy: Analysis of the money movement by e-commerce by looking at order prices, freight etc.

-### 4.1	Percentage increase in the cost of orders from year 2017 to 2018 (for months between Jan to Aug only).
+### 4.1	Percentage increase in the cost of orders from year 2017 to 2018.